populationgenomics/talos/design_docs/Configuration.md

 * default_panel - the base panel for this analysis (defaults to the Mendeliome, 137)
 * require_pheno_match - genes to remove from the base panel (for noise reasons), but to permit if they are present on a phenotype-matched panel
-* panel_month_delta - the number of months to look back for prior panel data, if no other source is provided

 ## clinvar